-Local restaurants like Chow and Worthy Brewing boast on-site gardens and a commitment to sourcing the freshest local ingredients from area farms and ranches.
-You’ll see the same commitment at both locations of Jackson’s Corner, or visit the Cascade Culinary Institute’s restaurant, Elevation, to sample fare prepared by culinary students learning the importance of locally-sourced foods.
+Other local restaurants like Chow and Worthy Brewing boast on-site gardens and a commitment to sourcing the freshest local ingredients from area farms and ranches.
+You’ll see the same commitment at the Cascade Culinary Institute’s restaurant, Elevation, where you can sample fare prepared by culinary students learning the importance of locally-sourced foods.

 Want to prepare your own farm-fresh meal in the kitchen of your vacation rental home?
-Visit the Bend Farmer’s Market May through October to pick up the freshest local meats, veggies, fruits, cheeses, and everything else you need to fix your dream dinner.
-Central Oregon Locovore promotes local farms and ranches with a commitment to ecologically stable, nutrient-dense local food.
-Stop by their marketplace to purchase ingredients or edible souvenirs, or watch their website for news on farm to table dining events happening around Bend.
+Visit the Bend Farmer’s Market from May through October to pick up the freshest local meats, veggies, fruits, cheeses, and everything else you need to fix your dream dinner.
+Or take a delicious self-guided tour with The High Desert Food Trail, where you’ll dive deeper into our agricultural roots.
+And don’t forget to indulge in a few brews, bites, and beautiful views along the way.